 The 2013 vintage in the Willamette Valley was one not many Oregon winemakers are likely to forgot.
 As harvest approached, the remnants of a typhoon hit our shores and literally dumped inches of rain on the state.
 There are all kinds of arguments on whether the grapes harvested pre-rain or post-rain made better wine.
-But we’re not here to make judgements other than to say that we think the vintage seems to be coming into its own after a tad more time in the bottle.
+But I’m not here to make judgements other than to say that I think the vintage seems to be coming into its own after a tad more time in the bottle.

 Truly bright and lively, pair this acid-driven Pinot with a wild mushroom frittata, crisp roast duck or tuna casserole complete with potato chips on top.